Cervical Screening Test frequently asked questions

-Only you, your doctor and the laboratory have access to your details held on the Registers.
-The details of any cases of cervical cancer are also forwarded to the SA Cancer Registry.
+Only you, your doctor and the laboratory have access to your details held on the Register.
+The details of any cases of cervical cancer are also forwarded to the SA Cancer Register.
 This information is protected under the South Australian Public Health Act 2011 and the South Australian Information Privacy Principles Instruction (PDF 230KB) (Premier and Cabinet Circular No 12).

 Information is also used for research to improve knowledge about preventing cervical cancer.
 No research information identifies an individual person.